sho-luv/NSE-scripts/README.md

 # CVE-2020-0796
-NSE script to detect Potentailly vulnerable CVE-2020-0796 issue
+NSE script to potentially detect vulnerable CVE-2020-0796 issue, with Microsoft SMBv3 Compression

 The script is a modified version of smb-protocols.nse script with a modified output data for v3.11 detection.
 Note: This script just safe checks for SMBv3.11 version and doesn't attempt anything beyond that.
+The script doesn't currently check for Compression to confirm the vulnerability.

 Copy the .nse file to nmap/scripts/ folder and run update